Who are we?

 If I had a superpower it would be - To possess a cloak of invisibility

-Describe yourself in 3 words - Foot stomping princess
+Describe yourself in 3 words - Exploring, Entrepreneurial, Persistent

-If I had a superpower it would be - I’d be Ms Claire Voyance
+If I had a superpower it would be – to be able to read people’s minds.
+It would make life so much easier at times.

 With over twenty years experience in the travel and tourism sector, ranging from airlines to travel agents and tour operators, Aled still maintains a passion for travel.
 A qualified diver and keen motorcyclist, any destination with good diving is a favourite and he has still not ruled out his ambition of riding from Cairo to Cape Town on a motorbike, despite what his wife may say!
 Aled deals with the marketing and business development aspects of Undiscovered Destinations but will often be found with his head down working on a new tour or a private itinerary for our clients.